laupiFrpar/dev-desktop/README.md

 **Once the script is done, quit and relaunch Terminal.**

 It is highly recommended to run the script regularly to keep your computer up to date.
-Once the script has been installed, you'll be able to run it at your convenience by typing `web-development-machine`.
+Once the script has been installed, you'll be able to run it at your convenience by typing `install-web-development-machine`.

 ## What it sets up